-Dimmuborgir - the Dark Fortress at Mývatn are a true wonder of nature.
-Dimmuborgir consists of huge lava rock formations which make you feel like you stepped into another world - a world of fairy tales.
+Dimmuborgir - the Dark Fortress at Mývatn is a true wonder of nature.
+Dimmuborgir consists of huge lava rock formations that make you feel like you stepped into another world - a world of fairy tales.

 The formation of these extraordinary lava pillars stems from molten lava creating a lava pond in the eruption of Lúdentarborgir and Þrengslaborgir row of craters some 2,300 years ago.